 In addition to the chat option on the home page, the menu option Contact Us provides options to contact the reference librarians.
 Use the About menu option and the tab How do I ... to find information on the library services and policies.

 Policies and Services discussed include:

-The following sections of this tutorial will focus on the Library Resources, including using ALL IN search and the resources found on the research guide for Nursing and Medical.
+The following sections of this tutorial will focus on the library resources accessed through the center tabbed box, including using ALL IN search and the resources found on the research guide for Nursing and Medical.